MiguelSotelo-Projects/ShellHack2025Repo/ops-mesh-backend/README.md

 ### Development Guidelines

 - Follow PEP 8 style guidelines
-- Add comprehensive tests
+- Add comprehensive tests including A2A protocol tests
-- Update documentation
+- Update documentation and agent cards
-- Follow Google Cloud best practices
+- Follow Google ADK and A2A protocol best practices
 - Ensure backward compatibility
+- Update agent capabilities when adding new features

 ## 📄 License